berzerk0/WeAreLegion-Game/README.md

-# We Are Legion
+# We are Legion, We are Stupid
 A variant of **[Everyone is John](https://overlycommonname.github.io/john.html)**, which has a Creative Commons Attribution 4.0 International License.
 Shoutout to the original creator, Michael Sullivan who has nothing to do with this project but seems fun.
-It's an improv heavy, very light RPG that only requires a group of silly people, a pile of small objects, a single six-sided die, and an hour or two to play.
+It's an improv-heavy, very rules light RPG that only requires a group of silly people, a pile of small objects, a single six-sided die, and an hour or two to play.

 You can roll dice and [score your games on this tracker](tracker.html).
 It runs only in your browser locally, and will erase the page if you refresh it.
 If you want someone else to see the tracker, you'll need a screenshare or TV.